bg-icon

 Sponsored Posts: The sponsored posts section shows the percentage of posts, stories, and reels that contain brand mentions.
 These metrics show how many of the influencer’s content pieces mention a brand.
 An ideal balance is key: too high a percentage of sponsored content might suggest that followers are primarily seeing ads, which could reduce their interest.
 Conversely, too low a percentage might indicate that the influencer isn’t producing enough sponsored content to be attractive for collaborations.

-The Brand Mentions section shows which brands the influencer has collaborated with in the last 365 days, how many brand mentions were shared, and the Earned Media Value (EMV) generated.
+The Brand Mentions section shows which brands the influencer has collaborated with in the last 365 days, how many brand mentions were shared, and the Earn ed Media Value (EMV) generated.
 This is particularly helpful to see if there were collaborations with competitors or if the influencer has experience in your niche.

 You can also take a look at the individual brand collaborations to get a better insight into the content.

-The Smart Media Value indicates the estimated value of posts, stories, and reels in euros or US dollars.
 The Audience Report provides detailed information about the origin, gender, and age of the influencer’s audience.
-Additionally, the most common interests of the audience are displayed, including the most frequently mentioned brands and interests.
+Additionally, it highlights the most common interests of the audience, including frequently mentioned brands and topics.